Reduction Mammoplasty Surgery for the Milwaukee and Madison Area

 What Makes a Good Breast Reduction Candidate?

 There are certain factors that make some patients better candidates for breast reduction than others.
 Ideally, patients should be in good health, maintain realistic expectations, and be non-smokers.
 If you’re unhappy because you feel like your breasts are too large, your breasts are getting in the way of physical activity, you’re having pain in the back, neck, or shoulders because of the excess weight, are getting shoulder indentations from bra straps, are getting skin irritation below the breast creases, or would like an aesthetic change, you may be considered a good candidate for breast reduction.
 Patients who are pregnant or breastfeeding should not have breast reduction surgery.
+Understanding your BMI before your consultation will help determine your eligibility for surgery.

 A breast reduction can address several types of cosmetic concern, including enhancing the shape of the breasts and restoring breasts to their previous appearance after pregnancy has caused size fluctuations and other changes.